 We discuss these two potential modes of action below:

 The MCTs in coconut oil may reduce fat accumulation in the body.

 The body can rapidly metabolize MCTs due to their shorter carbon chains.
 Unlike LCTs, the body transports MCTs directly to the liver, bypassing the lymphatic system.

 The liver rapidly converts MCTs into energy and ketones.
 Ketones, or ketone bodies, are the byproducts of fat metabolism.
 Some people believe that ketones are more efficient sources of energy than glucose, which the body normally uses as its main fuel source.

 Since the body uses MCTs almost immediately, MCTs may produce a thermogenic effect in the body.
 In other words, MCTs may enhance the body's ability to burn fat.

 Researchers at Columbia University Medical Center in New York City, NY, investigated the thermogenic effects of coconut oil compared with corn oil.
-They conducted a small study in 2017 that involved 15 adolescents.
-Its results suggest that coconut oil did not enhance thermogenesis.
+They conducted a small

 The term satiety refers to the feeling of fullness that occurs after eating.
 Satiety plays an essential role in weight loss because it prevents people from eating again until they feel hungry.
 Eating high-fat foods may contribute to higher levels of satiety.